Pasta Tetrazzini: 7 Irresistible Reasons This Comforting Dish Deserves a Place at Your Table

 - Garnish with parsley or extra-grated Parmesan.

-- Pair with light sides like a green salad or steamed vegetables.
+- Pair with light sides, such as a green salad or steamed vegetables.

 - Use a heavy casserole dish that retains heat well.